Ex on the Beach (British TV series): Series 3 (2015)

-The third series of the show began on 11 August 2015.
-The official list of cast members was released on 14 July 2015.
-This series was filmed in Cancun, Mexico, making this the first series to be filmed outside of Europe.
-They include four boys: Graham Griffiths, Jayden Robins, Kirk Norcross and Stephen Bear, and four girls: Amy Paige Cooke, Laura Alicia Summers, Megan McKenna and Megan Rees.
-With the announcement of the line-up it was confirmed that former Geordie Shore cast member and star of the first series, Vicky Pattison, would be making her return as an ex alongside Series 2 star Rogan O'Connor.
+The third series of the show began airing on 11 August 2015.
+This series was filmed in Cancun, Mexico.
+The list of cast members was released on 14 July 2015.
+It included four men: Graham Griffiths, Jayden Robins, Kirk Norcross and Stephen Bear, and four women: Amy Paige Cooke, Laura Alicia Summers, Megan McKenna and Megan Rees.
+With the announcement of the line-up, it was confirmed that series 1 cast member Vicky Pattison would be making her return as an ex alongside series 2 star Rogan O'Connor.
 The Only Way Is Essex cast member Kirk Norcross was also confirmed to be taking part in the series, with his ex-fiancée and Celebrity Big Brother star Cami-Li featuring as his ex.
-Star of Magaluf Weekender Jordan Davies was also revealed to be taking part in the series, also featuring as an ex.
-Megan McKenna and Jordan later returned for the fourth series.
-On 5 January 2016, cast member Megan McKenna entered the Celebrity Big Brother house to compete in the seventeenth series, and on 28 July 2016, Stephen Bear entered the house to compete in the eighteenth series where he left as the winner.
-Jordan Davies made another return to the show, this time during the fifth series with Jemma and Bear, and Holly also returning as an ex again.
-In August 2017, both Jemma Lucy and Jordan Davies took part in the twentieth series of Celebrity Big Brother.
+Star of Magaluf Weekender Jordan Davies was also announced to be taking part in the series, featuring as an ex.

 Series 4 (2016)

-The fourth series of the show began on 19 January 2016.
+The fourth series of the show began airing on 19 January 2016.
 This series was filmed in Portugal.
-The official cast list was revealed on 15 December 2015 and includes four girls: Helen Briggs, Nancy-May Turner, Naomi Hedman and Olivia Walsh, as well as four boys: Joe Delaney, Lewis Good, Youssef Hassane and Geordie Shore star Scotty T. Megan McKenna and Magaluf Weekender cast member Jordan Davies would be returning to the series as exes, having previously appeared during the previous series.
-Olivia later returned to the beach for the fifth series, while Kieran Lee went onto appear in the eighteenth series of Big Brother, but was evicted during the final week.
+The cast list was revealed on 15 December 2015 and included four women: Helen Briggs, Nancy-May Turner, Naomi Hedman and Olivia Walsh, as well as four men: Joe Delaney, Lewis Good, Youssef Hassane and Geordie Shore star Scotty T. Megan McKenna and Magaluf Weekender cast member Jordan Davies also returned to the series as exes, having previously appeared during the previous series.